 The responsibilities of a PA vary from one company to another.
+This is because the manager that a PA supports will need their role to synchronise with the manager and the wider business.
+Therefore, every PA job will have its level of uniqueness.
 It mostly depends on who you work for, their line of work and the tasks they want you to handle.

 Qualifying To Become a Personal Assistant

-There is no specific degree or certificate offered just to people interested in becoming personal assistants.
-PA jobs are mostly provided to people who have studied other courses related to business and management and also have experience in the field.
+No specific degree or certificate is offered to people interested in becoming personal assistants.
+PA jobs are mostly provided to people who have studied other business and management courses and have experience in the field.
 Nonetheless, possessing a degree can go a long way in helping you stand out from other people applying for the same position.

-But, what are the required skills?
-Okay, we are going to answer the question by outlining some of the required skills expected of a Personal Assistant or PA.
+But what are the required skills?
+Okay, we will answer the question by outlining some required skills expected of a Personal Assistant or PA.

 Time Management Skills

-Being good at keeping time is also very important if you are to become an excellent PA.
-You are responsible for your boss’s schedule, and this means that you should always be on time.
-By being an excellent keeper of time, you ensure that your boss’s day goes smoothly, all meetings are attended and that appointments are attended to.
+Being good at keeping time is also very important to become an excellent PA.
+You are responsible for your boss’s schedule, so you should always be on time.
+By being an excellent keeper of time, you ensure that your boss’s day goes smoothly all meetings and appointments are attended to.

 Good Written and Verbal Communication Skills

 Excellent verbal and written communication skills are essential and will be used in your career.
-You need to be able to converse clearly and efficiently in the written word or spoken word.
+You need to converse clearly and efficiently in written or spoken words.
 Remember that you represent your boss.
-You need to be articulate in written and oral communication.
+You need to be articulated in written and oral communication.

-You are required to be able to use a computer and other gadgets that require IT knowledge.
-You need to be proficient in Microsoft Office packages such as Word, Excel, PowerPoint, and Access.
+You must be able to use a computer and other gadgets that require IT knowledge.
+PAs must be proficient in Microsoft Office packages such as Word, Excel, PowerPoint, and Access.
 You are also required to know your way around email clients, how to use the internet and even how to use an electronic calendar.

 As a PA, you need to remember that you represent the company and your boss.
-Therefore, you need to look the part.
-You need to dress well, look good and feel good about yourself and your job.
+Therefore, you need to look at the part.
+You must dress well, look good and feel good about yourself and your job.
 Self-confidence can go a long way when you are a PA.